twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/react-cache-its-about-consistency/post.md

 But for the _same_ render, components should have consistent and predictable output.
 Which means that if a component uses impure data it should use `cache` for consistency.

-For example, I would expect all of these `<ReactsPageTitle>` to have the same output in this tree:
+For example, I would expect all the `<ReactsPageTitle>` components in this tree to have the same output.

 ```jsx
 function Page() {